djraivis/rai.run/README.md

-# Takuya's curated list of the tech
+# Origianally this was Takuya's curated list of the tech

-A curated list of the tech I use, built with Astro and Tailwind CSS
+A curated list of the tech I use, built with Astro and Tailwind CSS https://uses.craftz.dog/

-https://uses.craftz.dog/
+## As Markdown Inkdrop App User - Raivis G

+I have forked this site from craftzdog followed his rules and I am using as blog post website to talk about "Tech notes I've put together as I learn"

 ## Tutorial